tachiyomiorg/website/src/help/faq/README.md

 This avoids unnecessary heavy traffic to sources.
 If you have entries that get infrequent or no updates, you should consider using categories and excluding them from updates.

-We recommend to **keep the defaults as they are** to help ensure that they continue to work.
+We recommend to **keep the defaults as they are** to help ensure that sources continue to work.
 To get updates:

 * Mark unread chapters as read
 * Ensure that at least 1 chapter is marked read